Vitamin D Deficiency in Children: Symptoms and How to Address Them

 We might not often think about how much Vitamin D our children are getting daily.
-But we should be — especially in the winter months when many living in the colder US climates are going outdoors less frequently.
-Vitamin D deficiency in children is far more common than people may realize.
+But we should be — especially in the winter months when colder weather keeps us indoors.
+Vitamin D deficiency in children is far more common than we may realize.

 Prior studies found that most children in the US could benefit from more of this vitamin.
 Vitamin D deficiency in children can present itself in many different ways.
 Having the ability to identify Vitamin D issues and knowing how to boost levels is vital for every parent!